Ocean thermal energy conversion: Cold air/warm water conversion

 In winter in coastal Arctic locations, the temperature difference between the seawater and ambient air can be as high as 40 °C (72 °F).
 Closed-cycle systems could exploit the air-water temperature difference.
 Eliminating seawater extraction pipes might make a system based on this concept less expensive than OTEC.
 This technology is due to H. Barjot, who suggested butane as cryogen, because of its boiling point of -0.5 C and its non-solubility in water.
 Assuming a realistic level of efficiency of 4%, calculations show that the amount of energy generated with one cubic meter water at a temperature of 2 C in a place with an air temperature of -22 C equals the amount of energy generated by letting this cubic meter water run through a hydroelectric plant of 4000 feet (1,200 m) height.

 Barjot Polar Power Plants could be located on islands in the polar region or designed as swimming barges or platforms attached to the ice cap.
 The weather station Myggbuka at Greenlands east coast for example, which is only 2,100 km away from Glasgow, detects monthly mean temperatures below -15 C during 6 winter months in the year.
-This technology can also be used to create artificial ice caps or glaciers on Antarctica valleys located near the sea coast.
-Thus sea level rise due to carbon emissions can be mitigated and also the generated electricity including from wind power plants is used for crypto currency mining and the heat liberated in the process is utilized for space heating requirements.